-Aptose Biosciences is a science-driven biotechnology company advancing first-in-class agents to treat life-threatening cancers, such as acute myeloid leukemia (AML), high-risk myelodysplastic syndromes (MDS) and other hematologic malignancies.
-Based on insights into the genetic and epigenetic profiles of certain cancers and patient populations, Aptose is building a pipeline of novel oncology therapies directed at dysregulated processes and signaling pathways.
-Aptose is developing targeted medicines for precision treatment of these diseases, based on a patient’s specific gene expression signature.
-In the treatment of cancer, this strategy is intended to optimize efficacy and quality of life by minimizing the cytotoxic side effects associated with conventional therapies.
+Aptose Biosciences is a science-driven biotechnology company advancing first-in-class agents to treat life-threatening hematologic malignancies, including acute myeloid leukemia (AML), myelodysplastic syndrome (MDS), chronic lymphocytic leukemia (CLL), as well as various non-Hodgkin’s lymphomas (NHL).
+Based on insights into the genetic and epigenetic profiles of certain cancers and patient populations, Aptose is building a pipeline of novel targeted oncology medicines directed at dysregulated processes and signaling pathways.
+This strategy is intended to optimize anti-tumor efficacy, while maintaining quality of life by minimizing the cytotoxic side effects associated with conventional therapies.